aosabook/500lines/ci/ci.markdown

 available, it will wait two seconds and repeat this process.
 Once dispatched, it logs which commit ID is being tested by which test runner in the `dispatched_commits` variable.
-If the commit ID is in the `pending_commits` variable, `dispatch_tests` will remove it since it was successfully re-dispatched.
+If the commit ID is in the `pending_commits` variable, `dispatch_tests` will remove it since it has already been successfully re-dispatched.

 ```python
 def dispatch_tests(server, commit_id):